Dynamic Interpersonal Therapy in London

 Dynamic interpersonal therapy is a short term therapy that is usually offered in a set of 16 sessions.
 But this can be decided between you and your therapist at your first consultation.

-What issues does dynamic interpersonal therapy help with?
+What issues does DIT help with?

 Dynamic interpersonal therapy has been proven to help with these difficulties: